Pegcetacoplan: Adverse effects

 Meningococcal (a type of bacteria) infections can occur in people taking pegcetacoplan.
 Pegcetacoplan may also predispose individuals to serious infections, especially infections caused by encapsulated bacteria.
 These infections include but are not limited to Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae.
 Common adverse effects associated with the medication include stomach pain, vomiting, diarrhea, cold sores, common-cold like symptoms, tiredness as well as any itching, redness, or sensitivity at the injection site.
 Pegcetacoplan may cause fetal harm.
 Pegcetacoplan may also interfere with silica reagents in laboratory coagulation panels.

 History

-The effectiveness of pegcetacoplan was evaluated in a study enrolling 80 participants with paroxysmal nocturnal hemoglobinuria and anemia who had been taking eculizumab, a treatment previously approved for paroxysmal nocturnal hemoglobinuria.